TritonDataCenter/nhttpsnoop/README.md

 ## Usage notes

+"-p" is the only way to select processes, but you can use this with pgrep(1) for more sophisticated selections:

+    # nhttpsnoop -p "$(pgrep -f restify)"  # select only "restify" processes
+    # nhttpsnoop -p "$(pgrep -z myzone)"   # select processes in zone "myzone"
+    # nhttpsnoop -p "$(pgrep -u dap)"      # select processes with user "dap"

+With "-p", all Node processes are actually traced, but only requests from the selected processes are printed.

 This tool uses the Node.js DTrace provider and dtrace(1M).
 You must have permissions to run dtrace(1M) and use this provider.
 It works on illumos-based systems, and OS X should work once [Node issue